druids/django-pyston/docs/filters.rst

 Filter is used for converting triple <identifier, operator, value> to a specific Q object.
 There are three types of
 filters:

- * resource filter that is defined inside a resource and is not related to the a model field, method or resource method
+ * resource filter that is defined inside a resource and is not related to a model field, method or resource method
  * method filter that is related to a method
  * field filter that is related to a model field